|Photos||Video & Audio||Blogs||Statistics||Archive||Shop||Mobile|

 For a time, he was considered the saviour of English spin bowling, but that position was usurped by the emergence of his old Northants colleague Graeme Swann, who had greater command of spin and dip on flat surfaces and who also had a shrewdness about him which Panesar occasionally seemed to lack.
-They combined in spectacular fashion, however, in Mumbai in November 2012, dubbed "the dust devils" as they returned joint figures of 19 for 323, in one of the greatest England spin double acts in history, only the fourth occasion that England spinners had combined to take 19 wickets or more wickets in a Test and the first time for 54 years since Jim Laker and Tony Lock teamed up to demolish New Zealand at Headingley.
+They combined in spectacular fashion, however, in Mumbai in November 2012, dubbed the "dust devils" as they returned joint figures of 19 for 323, in one of the greatest England spin double acts in history, only the fourth occasion that England spinners had combined to take 19 wickets or more wickets in a Test and the first time for 54 years.

 When Swann retired midway through England's Ashes debacle in 2013-14, debilitated by elbow trouble, Panesar should have been ready to step in.
 But his career was by then in question.
 He left Sussex under a cloud in 2013 after urinating from on high upon a nightclub bouncer in the early hours of the morning, and his behaviour on long tours had its eccentric moments.
 He joined Essex, with his many fans hoping that it would revive a faltering career, but despite respectable returns in his first full season at Chelmsford the rise of Moeen Ali looked to have consigned his England days to the past.

 A Luton lad by birth he progressed through Northamptonshire's youth teams and was picked for England Under-19s in 2000.
 He marked his first-class debut a year later against Leicestershire with a match haul of 8 for 131.
 Opportunities thereafter were limited but a fine 2005 season kick-started his career.
 He took 46 Championship wickets at 21.54, and spent part of the winter at the Darren Lehmann Academy in Adelaide.
 That was enough for Panesar to be picked for England's 2006 tour of India in February.
 He made his Test debut at Nagpur picking up his boyhood hero, Sachin Tendulkar, as his first Test wicket and Rahul Dravid as his third.